 The Americas Beverage segment manufactures aluminum beverage cans and ends, steel crowns, glass bottles and aluminum closures and supplies a variety of customers from its operations in the U.S., Brazil, Canada, Colombia and Mexico.
-The U.S. and Canadian beverage can markets have experienced recent market growth due to the introduction of new beverage products in cans versus other packaging formats.
-To meet volume requirements in the U.S. and Canadian beverage can markets, the Company has begun construction of a third line at its Nichols, NY facility which is expected to begin production during the second quarter of 2020.
-Additionally, a new beverage can line at the Weston, Ontario plant began production in January 2020.
+The U.S. and Canadian beverage can markets have experienced recent growth due to the introduction of new beverage products in cans versus other packaging formats.
+To meet volume requirements in these markets, the Company began commercial production on a new beverage can line at its Toronto, Ontario plant in January 2020 and on the third line at its Nichols, NY facility in June 2020.
+Additionally, the Company has announced a new beverage can facility in Bowling Green, Kentucky, with the first line expected to begin production in the second quarter of 2021 and a second line scheduled for a late third quarter 2021 start-up.
+To meet the expanding requirements of specialty cans in the Pacific Northwest, the Company will construct a third line in its Olympia, Washington plant which is scheduled to begin production during the third quarter of 2021.
+The Company also announced construction of a new facility in Henry County, Virginia which is expected to commence operations during the first quarter of 2022.

 In Brazil and Mexico, the Company's sales unit volumes have increased in recent years primarily due to market growth driven by increased per capita incomes and consumption, combined with an increased preference for cans over other forms of beverage packaging.
-In January 2018, the Company commenced operations at a new glass bottle facility in Chihuahua, Mexico, to serve the expanding beer market in the northern part of the country.
-Additionally, in November 2019, the Company commenced operations at a new one-line beverage can facility in Rio Verde, Brazil.
+In November 2019, the Company commenced operations at a new one-line beverage can facility in Rio Verde, Brazil.
+The Company will construct a second line at this facility that is expected to commence operations during the third quarter of 2021.
+The Company has also begun construction of a two-line facility in Minas Gerais, Brazil, with the first line expected to begin production during the second quarter of 2022 and the second line scheduled to start up during the fourth quarter of 2022.